-I've been using half guard for about eighteen years now, even since my judo days of the late 90s.
-I've watched the position evolve from predominantly "last ditch" defense to a much more offensive, sophisticated position.
+I've been using half guard for about 20 years now, even since my judo days of the late 90s.
+I've watched the position evolve from a predominantly "last-ditch" defense to a much more offensive, sophisticated position.
 Here are some simple tricks and tips to help you get started using the half guard.

 Three Main Concepts When Starting Out

 - Get on your side.
-You've probably heard dozens of times by now that "jiu jitsu is all about angles."
-Nowhere is this more true than from the bottom of half guard.
+You've probably heard dozens of times by now that "jiu-jitsu is all about angles."
+Nowhere is this truer than from the bottom of half guard.
 First of all, your angle of attack is increased dramatically.
 Second, when you're on your back, you are dead in the water, unable to move around nearly as effectively.

 - Get the "outside underhook."
 This is almost universally understood almost immediately, but without the first two points, against a worthy opponent, it's almost irrelevant.
 However, once you add the underhook control, you're going to be able to get further underneath and behind your opponent, setting up valuable back takes and sweeps.

 Remember, this is one particular approach to half-guard bottom, but it is my belief that this is the easiest stuff to begin with.

 Take the Back!

 Here's the first move you typically are going to understand how to do, and the threat of going to the back will eventually set up dozens of other attacks.

 You'll need to start with the correct posture from above; block the crossface, get onto your side, and get the outside underhook.
 Once you have all three of these things under control, now you're ready to move to the back!